| |

 perspective over the Firth of Forth.

-former Open Champion Hugh Kirkaldy from Oxford, both of whom had just returned from Machrihanish.
-After a close game of two
+the former Open Champion Hugh Kirkaldy from Oxford, both of whom had just returned from Machrihanish.
+After a close game of

-The Rhodes Golf Club was instituted in 1894 for play over the new course and Sir Walter Hamilton-Dalrymple was elected captain,
+The Rhodes Golf Club was instituted in 1894 for play over the new nine-hole course and Sir Walter Hamilton-Dalrymple was elected

 Haugh Park was the site of the town's celebrations for the